jli198/hst325/README.md

 *Homework:*

 1. In the style of your Wiseman assignment, begin to create a written model for how the Stevens Institute of Technology works and might be simulated.
-2. Play "Academia" and write a short response paper on its underlying assumptions and their benefits and limitations as a school model.
-3. Play "Jones in the Fast Lane" and write a short response paper on its underlying assumptions, etc.
+2. Play "Jones in the Fast Lane" and write a short response paper on its underlying assumptions, etc.

 ### WEEK 5

-*2-20 [Monday-on-Wednesday]:* Discussion of homework and "Academia" and "Jones in the Fast Lane."
+*2-20 [Monday-on-Wednesday]:* Discussion of homework and "Jones in the Fast Lane."
 More in-class discussion of social modeling and simulation.
 Beginning of Stevens Student Simulator project in class (Phaser.js). </br>
 </br>
 *Homework:*